 The best path to headless commerce is bringing together best-of-breed solutions that are independent of one another but can integrate seamlessly.

-By choosing a Front-end Platform as a Service that can reap the benefits and address all the challenges outlined above, you can create a unified customer experience that will translate into increased ROI.
-Only an ever-evolving front-end platform can deliver next-gen experiences.
+By choosing a decoupled web storefront that can reap the benefits and address all the challenges outlined above, you can create a unified customer experience that will translate into increased ROI.

 Ready to start mapping your migration path to a headless approach that unlocks agility and enables a better customer experience?
 Download the Headless Commerce Playbook.